PrathameshThorat1729/PrathameshThorat1729/README.md

 - 👋 Hi, I’m @PrathameshThorat1729
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Web and small Games Development
+- 🌱 I’m currently learning Basics of Computers and Programming
-- 💞️ I’m looking to collaborate on Nothing at right now
+- 💞️ I’m looking to collaborate C and C++ Programming
 - 📫 How to reach me thoratprathamesh1729@gmail.com

 <!---